testcontainers/testcontainers-go/docs/features/docker_auth.md

 Sometimes the Docker images you use live in a private Docker registry.
 For that reason, _Testcontainers for Go_ gives you the ability to read the Docker configuration and retrieve the authentication for a given registry.
 To achieve it, _Testcontainers for Go_ will internally check, in this particular order:

-1. the `DOCKER_AUTH_CONFIG` environment variable, unmarshalling it from its JSON representation and using it as the Docker config.
+1. the `DOCKER_AUTH_CONFIG` environment variable, unmarshalling the string value from its JSON representation and using it as the Docker config.
 2. the `DOCKER_CONFIG` environment variable, as an alternative path to the Docker config file.
 3. else it will load the default Docker config file, which lives in the user's home, e.g. `~/.docker/config.json`
 4. it will use the right Docker credential helper to retrieve the authentication (user, password and base64 representation) for the given registry.